-- 29.1 The parking charge notice must contain at least the following information, whatever the method of enforcement and how it is sent or delivered: - a unique reference number or serial number, so that an individual parking charge notice can be recognised quickly and accurately for dealing with payments and disputes - b the vehicle registration mark (VRM) of the vehicle - c the make of the vehicle (if this information is available) - d the time and date when the vehicle was first seen (if this is relevant for the alleged unauthorised parking event) - e the time and date the parking charge notice was issued - f why the parking charge notice was issued - g the detailed location of the vehicle, such as a car park name or a description - for example, 'outside house number...' or 'next to [building number or name]' or 'in car park [name]' - h the 'identifier' of the person who has issued the parking charge notice for example, an ID number - i the operator's registered company name and number and, if the operator is using a trading name other than its registered company name, a geographical address where documents can be served - j the amount of the charge payable - k the time allowed for payment - I the amount of any discounted charge and any time limit for paying at the discount rate - m all the payment methods that are available and the times that payments may be accepted for these methods - n all the methods by which drivers may challenge the parking charge notice, including at least an email and a postal address.
-Operators are encouraged to also provide an or website address that can be used - o what you will do next to enforce payment of the parking charge notice if no payment or challenge is received within the time allowed.
+- 29.1 The parking charge notice must contain at least the following information, whatever the method of enforcement and how it is sent or delivered: - a a unique reference number or serial number, so that anindividual parking charge notice can be recognised quickly and accurately for dealing with payments and disputes - b the vehicle registration mark (VRM) of the vehicle - c themakeofthevehicle(ifthisinformationisavailable) - d the time and date when the vehicle was first seen (if this is relevant for the alleged unauthorised parking event) - e the time and date the parking charge notice was issued - f why the parking charge notice was issued - g the detailed location of the vehicle, such as a car park name or a description - for example, 'outside house number...' or 'next to [building number or name]' or 'in car park [name]' - h the 'identifier' of the person who has issued the parking charge notice for example, an ID number - i the operator's registered company name and number and, if the operator is using a trading name other than its registered company name, a geographical address where documents can be served - j the amount of the charge payable - k the time allowed for payment - I the amount of any discounted charge and any time limit for paying at the discount rate - m allthepaymentmethodsthatareavailableandthetimes that payments may be accepted for these methods - n all the methods by which drivers may challenge the parking charge notice, including at least an email and a postal address.
+Operators are encouraged to also provide a website address that can be used - what you will do next to enforce payment of the parking charge notice if no payment or challenge is received within the time allowed.
 You must include a statement saying that you will ask the DVLA for details of the registered keeper - p any excess charges the driver may have to pay if no payment or challenge is received within the time allowed, and how those charges will be worked out.